-- Left: Name of the dye.
-Select via △ and ▽. - Right: Corresponding parameters
+- left: name of the dye.
+Select via and ○. - right: associated parameters

-- [Edit]: Edit selected parameter group.
+- [Edit]: edit selected parameter group.

-- [New]: Create new parameter group.
+- [New]: create new parameter group.

-- [Delete]: Delete selected parameter group.
+- [Delete]: delete selected parameter group.

-- [OK]: Return to the function selection.
+- [OK]: return to function selection.

-- ➤ To edit a parameter group, use and to select the parameter which you would like to edit. - ▶ Confirm with enter.
+- ➤ To edit a parameter group, use and to select the parameter which you would like to edit. - Confirm with enter.

-- [OK]: Save entry and return to the parameter group selection. - [Cancel]: Return to the parameter group selection without making any changes.
+- [OK]: save entry and return to the parameter group selection. - [Cancel]: return to the parameter group selection without making any changes.